AugurProject/augur-core/README.md

 	# p+e fix?

 ### Version 0.3 (The Voting Upgrade - March):
-	# fast voting cycle first few days to get the <60% problem away from a branch
-	# rapid rbcr *anytime* to vote i'm alive if <60% of people vote after a few cycles

 	# salt hash vote mechanism
    		blocknumber mod period is residual if residual is <period/2 submit hash of (msg.sender, Rnum, Votes[]) for that reporter if >period/2 submit Rnum and Votes[] for reporter check in consensus if they match, if not, no vote ballot (allow people to change votes and hash up until lock in residual change)
 	   	anti cheat provide p and randomNum mechanism steal deposit (will need to support snarks eventually)